westlake-repl/MicroLens/README.md

 }
 ```

-# Kind Reminder

-Note that you should not perform secondary processing on the dataset provided in this paper and offer a new download.
-If you need to do so, we encourage you to open source only the code for data processing and cite our work for data downloading and local processing.
+> :warning: **Caution**: It's prohibited to privately modify the dataset and offer secondary downloads.
+If you've made alterations to the dataset in your work, you are encouraged to open-source the data processing code, so others can benefit from your methods.

 # Code